By Victoria Lavelle

 In a shocking announcement last month, DeVos revealed plans to review the 2011 Obama-era Title IX policy that spells out a school’s responsibility for handling alleged reports of sexual misconduct.
 She called the Obama administration policy “a failed system that overtly pushes academic institutions to overreach and doesn’t go far enough to protect those accused” of sexual wrongdoing.

-However, DeVos’ recommendation that schools need to do more to protect rapists and sexual predators is un-fathomable and reckless.
+However, DeVos’ recommendation that schools need to do more to protect rapists and sexual predators is un-fathomable.

 Alarming statistics in three separate surveys provided by the Rape Abuse National Network, the Washington Post-Kaiser Foundation, and the Association of American Universities (AAU) indicate 20 percent of young female college students are the victims of sexual improprieties, and 23 percent are at risk.

 The data collected from the surveys are concrete evidence that the government’s decision to retract the expansion of Title IX protections is a disregard to the well-being of female college students.
-Turning back the wheel of justice on campus sexual enforcement is equivalent to doing nothing at all, and suggesting that accused rapists and sexual predators need more protections is absurd.
+Turning back the wheel of justice on campus sexual enforcement is equivalent to doing nothing at all to combat the problem, while suggesting that accused rapists and sexual predators need more protections is an absurd injustice.

 Title IX is a federal law established in 1972 that prohibits sex and gender discrimination in schools that receive federal funding.
-Former President Barack Obama expanded the law to protect victims of sexual assault by providing victims and survivors the assurance of a safe campus environment after coming forward with complaints.
-The expansion called “The Dear Colleague Letter” held campuses in violation of the order accountable by withholding federal funding potentially bringing many Ivy League universities to their knees financially.
+Former President Barack Obama expanded the law to protect victims of sexual assault by providing victims the assurance of a safe campus environment after coming forward with their complaints.

 On Sept.
 22, the Department of Education (DOE) officially nullified Obama’s Title IX policy releasing a temporary outline of recommendations for how schools should respond to reports of sexual violence moving forward.
 Furthermore, it allows colleges to adopt their own procedures even though DeVos admitted school administrators aren’t experts in lawmaking or law enforcement.